 Scientific Committee on Antarctic Research (SCAR)

-The Scientific Committee on Antarctic Research (SCAR) is an inter-disciplinary committee of the International Science Council (ISC), and was created in 1958.
-SCAR is charged with initiating, developing and coordinating high quality international scientific research in the Antarctic region (including the Southern Ocean), and on the role of the Antarctic region in the Earth system.
-SCAR provides objective and independent scientific advice to the Antarctic Treaty Consultative Meetings and other organizations such as the UNFCCC and IPCC on issues of science and conservation affecting the management of Antarctica and the Southern Ocean and on the role of the Antarctic region in the Earth system based on balanced sustainable development.
+The committee initiates, develops and coordinates high-quality international scientific research in the Antarctic (including the Southern Ocean).
+SCAR’s mission is to deepen scientific knowledge about the role of the Antarctic region in the Earth system.
+In addition, SCAR provides science-based recommendations to the Antarctic Treaty Consultative Meetings and other international organizations on the management of Antarctica and the Southern Ocean on the basis of balanced sustainable development.

 SCAR’s Science Groups are responsible for:

-- Sharing information on disciplinary scientific research being conducted by national Antarctic programmes;
+- sharing information on disciplinary scientific research being conducted by national Antarctic programmes;

-- Identifying research areas or fields where current research is lacking;
+- identifying research areas or fields where current research is lacking;

-- Coordinating proposals for future research by national Antarctic programmes to achieve maximum scientific and logistic effectiveness;
+- coordinating proposals for future research by national Antarctic programmes to achieve maximum scientific and logistic effectiveness;

-- Identifying research areas or fields that might be best investigated by a SCAR Scientific Research Programme and establishing Scientific Programme Planning Groups to develop formal proposals to the Executive Committee;
+- identifying research areas or fields that might be best investigated by a SCAR Scientific Research Programme and establishing Scientific Programme Planning Groups to develop formal proposals to the Executive Committee;

-- Establishing Action and Expert Groups to address specific research topics within the discipline.
+- establishing action and expert groups to address specific research topics within the discipline.